-Disaster recovery and storage account failover (preview) in Azure Storage
+Disaster recovery and account failover (preview)

 Microsoft strives to ensure that Azure services are always available.
 However, unplanned service outages may occur.
-If your application requires resiliency, Microsoft recommends using geo-redundant storage, so that your data is replicated in a second region.
+If your application requires resiliency, Microsoft recommends using geo-redundant storage, so that your data is copied to a second region.
 Additionally, customers should have a disaster recovery plan in place for handling a regional service outage.
 An important part of a disaster recovery plan is preparing to fail over to the secondary endpoint in the event that the primary endpoint becomes unavailable.

 Azure Storage supports account failover (preview) for geo-redundant storage accounts.
 With account failover, you can initiate the failover process for your storage account if the primary endpoint becomes unavailable.
 The failover updates the secondary endpoint to become the primary endpoint for your storage account.
 Once the failover is complete, clients can begin writing to the new primary endpoint.

 This article describes the concepts and process involved with an account failover and discusses how to prepare your storage account for recovery with the least amount of customer impact.
 To learn how to initiate an account failover in the Azure portal or PowerShell, see Initiate an account failover (preview).

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.

 Azure Storage maintains multiple copies of your storage account to ensure durability and high availability.
 Which redundancy option you choose for your account depends on the degree of resiliency you need.
 For protection against regional outages, choose geo-redundant storage, with or without the option of read access from the secondary region: